Face recognition – fascinating and intriguing

-The EU Commission is planning to act on the indiscriminate use of facial identifier technology.
+The E.U.
+Commission plans to act on the indiscriminate use of facial identifier technology.
 The European Commission president Ursula von der Leyen wants a coordinated approach to artificial intelligence's human and ethical implications.
-She has pledged to publish an AI legislation blueprint very soon.
+She has pledged to publish an A.I. legislation blueprint very soon.

-The final version of the European commission whitepaper is available online.
-Tough draft rules have been presented by the Euroepan Commission in April 2021.
-But according to Reuters, it could take years before the rules come into force.
+The final version of the European Commission whitepaper is available online.
+The European Commission presented tough draft rules in April 2021.
+But according to Reuters, it could take years before the regulations come into force.

-Similarly, in June 2021, EU's two privacy watchdogs (EDPB and EDPS) called for a ban on facial recognition in publicly accessible spaces.
+Similarly, in June 2021, the E.U.'s two privacy watchdogs (EDPB and EDPS) called for a ban on facial recognition in publicly accessible spaces.

 Again the questions of privacy, consent, and function creep (data collected for one purpose being used for another)are central to the debate.